Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 Select the actions below that Copilot would have trouble performing.
 ##### !end-question

+##### !hint
+Consider how novel some of the technologies are.
+##### !end-hint

 ##### !options
-* Surfacing syntax in well-used libraries
-* Explaining functions or classes line by line
-* Writing test cases for a brand new testing library
-* Adding documentation to a function or class
-* Suggesting code in a language released this year
+a| Surfacing syntax in well-used libraries b| Explaining functions or classes line by line c| Writing test cases for a brand new testing library d| Adding documentation to a function or class e| Suggesting code in a language released this year
 ##### !end-options

 ##### !answer
-* Writing test cases for a brand new testing library
-* Suggesting code in a language released this year
+c|
+e|
 ##### !end-answer

 ##### !explanation
+Both of the following:

-Both `Writing test cases for a brand new testing library` and `Suggesting code in a language released this year` would require Copilot to have recent knowledge.
+- Writing test cases for a brand new testing library
+- Suggesting code in a language released this year

+would require Copilot to have recent knowledge.
 Because of Copilot's training data cut off, it has no way to know about new languages or libraries and would have trouble performing these tasks.
 ##### !end-explanation

 ### !end-challenge